gbgabiola/notes/quotes.md

 > "The joy of coding Python should be in seeing short, concise, readable classes that express a lot of action in a small amount of clear code - not in reams of trivial code that bores the reader to death." - Guido van Rossum

 > "Data is not information.
 Information is not knowledge.
 Knowledge is not understanding.
 Understanding is not wisdom." - Gary Schubert & Cliff Stoll

+> "The only way of finding the limits of the possible is by going beyond them into the impossible." - Arthur C. Clarke

+> "Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday's code." - Dan Salomon

+> "Don’t be afraid to give up the good to go for the great." - John D. Rockefeller

+> "Computer programming is an art because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.
+Programmers who subconsciously view themselves as artists will enjoy what they do and will do it better." - Donald Knuth

 >